Mewoabi-Joe/mypod/README.md

-# mypod
+# mypod Website
- Learning WebDev with Head First HTML and CSS: WebSite for Ipods
+ Ipod fans really love their ipods.
+Why not create a site for them